darklight3it/CookieTester/README.md

 # Cookie Tester

-A ready to use express server to check the limitations of browser cookies on different user agents.
+A ready to use express server to check the cookies limitations on different user agents.
 The test is done with **Node 8.9.4 LTS**

 ## How to Use